Don’t Replace Fair Procedures With Settlement Agreements For Staff On Long-term Sick Leave

 When Settlement Agreements replaced Compromise Agreements in July 2013 the concept of protected conversations was introduced.
 The idea was to enable employers and potential employees to start pre-termination negotiations before any management time and resources were invested into a dismissal process.
 These talks are generally inadmissible in ordinary unfair dismissal claims but not when it comes to claims for workplace discrimination.

-I have been contacted by a number of employers who have suggested a Settlement Agreement only to find themselves at the end of a discrimination claim – even when the member of staff remained employed.
+As a specialist Settlement Agreement solicitor, I have been contacted by a number of employers who have suggested a Settlement Agreement only to find themselves at the end of a discrimination claim – even when the member of staff remained employed.
 Claiming to be unaware of the disability is not always a defence since ‘ought to have known’ is the requirement.
-The fact the employee is on long term sick leave for a health reason that may last more than a year is likely to be sufficient to meet this test.
+The fact the employee is on long-term sick leave for a health reason that may last more than a year is likely to be sufficient to meet this test.

 The main stumbling block to offering an employee who has been on long-term sick leave a Settlement Agreement is the requirement to make reasonable adjustments under the Equality Act.
 Proceeding directly with an offer to terminate alongside a Settlement Agreement could provide conclusive evidence of an employer’s failure to consider and make those adjustments.
 The employee could make a claim without having to resign in order to claim an Injury to Feelings Award, regardless of whether there has been any loss of earnings.